 We support and learn from our grassroots partners as they build the power, dignity, and knowledge of impacted communities.
 We currently have projects in the field of immigration and criminal justice and help to identify, analyze, and work to dismantle legal and regulatory obstacles to legal empowerment; prepare law students to play the role of community partners; and bring research methods to bear on efforts to measure, assess, and evaluate the change our partners are making.

-- The Jailhouse Lawyers Initiative (JLI) is a project led by the Legal Empowerment and Advocacy Hub (LEAH), a community justice organization founded and directed by justice-impacted leaders, and supported by the Bernstein Institute.
-JLI advocates for the legal empowerment of current and former jailhouse lawyers - the process of knowing, using, and shaping laws that impact their lives - as a core strategy to ending the cycle of incarceration and enabling communities to obtain freedom from the inside out.
+- The Jailhouse Lawyers Initiative (JLI) is a partnership between the Legal Empowerment and Advocacy Hub (LEAH), a community justice organization founded and directed by Jhody Polk, a formerly incarcerated jailhouse lawyer and the Bernstein Institute.
+JLI advocates for the legal empowerment of current and former jailhouse lawyers - the process of knowing, using, shaping, and eventually transforming legal systems - as a core strategy to ending the cycle of incarceration and enabling communities to obtain freedom from the inside out.
 JLI targets three primary areas with its work: building a national network of current and former jailhouse lawyers, co-developing training and curricula that focus on legal education and legal empowerment for currently incarcerated peoples, and supporting justice-impacted individuals to leverage their skills and expertise for opportunities in employment and education post-release.
 JLI is also working in partnership with the NYU Law's EPIC Prison Teaching Project, to strengthen the legal education curriculum offered to people incarcerated in New York state prisons.